Have a read on below at some quick stats and facts on the St. Louis Cardinals to get you started:

 Will the St. Louis Cardinals make the playoffs this year?

-The Cardinals reached the expanded playoffs in 2020.
-This was the second consecutive year the Cardinals made the postseason.
+The Cardinals reached the playoffs in 2021, but lost to the Dodgers in the Wild Card game.
+This was the third consecutive year the Cardinals made the postseason.

 Will the St. Louis Cardinals get the 1st pick in the MLB draft?